geethurejina/readysh/README.md

 #readysh
-this is a sample repo
+this is a sample repo, hello fellas this is 2nd change.